barefootnetworks/SAI/doc/SAI-Proposal-SAI-PTF.md

 1. Auto-generation framework using existing SAI meta infrastructure
 2. New PTF tests using this new framework

+## Curent state of testing

+Currently there are three main directories in which tests are stored:
+- basic_router (contains simple test to illustrate L3 route setup)
+- sai_ut (contains C++ unit tests for L2/L3 objects using google-test)
+- saithrift (contains PTF based functional tests for L2, L3, tunnel, mirror, ~125 test cases) First two haven't been updated for almost 3 years, third is updated very rarely.

+In order to add a new test it is necessary to:
+1. Add an entry in switch_sai.thrift.
+2. Add RPC server method for new entry in switch_sai_rpc_server.cpp.
+3. Add a python wrapper in switch.py (if applicable).
+4. Write a new test

+The main goal of autogeneration framework is to generate first three steps based on SAI headers to facilitate the process of writing new tests.

 ## Autogeneration

 ![anatomy of a ptf test](figures/anatomy_of_a_ptf_test.png "Figure 1: Anatomy of a PTF test")